 Port Lockroy is in British Antarctica Territory.
 The post office there is open in the summer months from November to March and employs four workers.
-As well as running the gift shop, post office, and museum, the workers also monitor the wildlife including the gentoo penguins.
+As well as running the gift shop, post office and museum, the workers also monitor the wildlife including the gentoo penguins.
 More than 18,000 cruise ship passengers visit Port Lockroy every year, but the four post office workers are the only residents.
-They have no running water, no Internet connection or cell phone reception, and even in the summer, temperatures are often below 0° Celsius.
+They've got no running water and no Internet connection or mobile phone reception.
+Even in the summer, temperatures are often below 0° Celsius.